 Lighting is a crucial factor in real estate photography because it creates contrast and shadows to highlight property details.
 When the weather is bad, you can choose the appropriate equipment and camera settings, use the clouds as a softbox, create directional light, and take advantage of cloud breaks.

 Client expectations will vary widely depending on your location, so there's no one-size-fits-all solution.
 Hence, you may have to try various things to get the perfect shots.

-Aside from a camera body, wide-angle lens, and tripod, you would need to use a separate flash and stand to control the lighting during unfavorable weather conditions.
+Aside from a camera body, wide-angle lens, and tripod, you might need to use a separate flash and stand to control the lighting during unfavorable weather conditions.
 Likewise, you can place strobes or speedlights when there's no direct sunlight flooding into the windows for interior shots.

 Cloudy day shooting settings are slightly different because the sun, your light source, will hide and show itself unexpectedly.
 First, set your camera into manual mode, then work on choosing the appropriate exposure.

 Clouds don't necessarily mean it's a bad day to shoot.
 Like a softbox, you can use clouds as light modifiers to avoid shadows and diffuse harsh light.

 If you need to take any photos of real estate agents, the flat lighting from the clouds allows you to position the subjects in a bright, open area for more flattering lighting.

 While light modifiers remove shadows, directional light can let you add shadows to create dimension.
 Depending on the light source's intensity, you can use a reflector to bounce the directional light onto a property's features to highlight something specific.